 Architectural Observability Manager

-vFunction Architectural Observability Manager analyzes application architecture, identifies domains, pinpoints sources of cross domain pollution to manage technical debt and drive continuous modernization.
+vFunction Architectural Observability Manager analyzes application architecture, identifies domains, pinpoints sources of cross domain pollution to find, fix, and manage technical debt and drive continuous modernization.

 R&D Lead, Trend Micro